SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 Dask Best Practices
 *******************

-This section outlines some of the best practices when using Dask with IRIS.
-Some of these practices involve improving performance through rechunking, making the best use of computing clusters and avoiding parallelisation conflicts between Dask and numpy.
+This section outlines some of the best practices when using Dask with Iris.
+These practices involve improving performance through rechunking, making the best use of computing clusters and avoiding parallelisation conflicts between Dask and NumPy.

 .. note::

-    Here, we have collated advice and a handful of examples, from the topics most relevant when using Dask with IRIS, that we hope will assist users to make the best start when using Dask.
+    Here, we have collated advice and a handful of examples, from the topics most relevant when using Dask with Iris, that we hope will assist users to make the best start when using Dask.
 It is *not* a fully comprehensive guide encompassing all best practices.
 You can find more general dask information in the `official Dask Documentation <https://docs/dask.org/en/stable/>`_.